 The family friend agreed with Pedro Goncalves parents to look after their son.
 Gaining their approval, he began representing the boy since his days with G.D.
 Chaves.
 He did well to help Pedro settle away from home and family.

-At the age of ten, Pedro began having the tendencies of scoring goals as a midfielder.
+At the age of ten, Pedro began having the tendency to score goals as a midfielder.
 Impressing his coaches saw him move quickly up the club’s age ranks.
 Pedro, while playing at a higher level, did handle all pressure that came his way.

 Early Life with Braga: